mrunallll/news-posts-data-analysis/README.md

-# news-posts-views-analysis
+# News articles posts' views Analysis
 ## Making sense out of Random Social Media Posts' views data

 The goal is to understand and make sense out of the given data, in order to derive insights and this repository will take you through my steps, challenges and results in the process.
 The data is in the format as specified below:

 Postid | Hours since creation | Total users viewed this postid Postid 1 | 0 | 10
 Postid 1 | 2 | 12...
 Postid 2 | 0 | 9 and so on ***(except, not really)***

-Well then, what is the big deal about this data?
+### Well then, what is the big deal about this data?

-1. It is highly inconsistent, with the time period varying for each Post ID
+1. It is highly inconsistent, with the time period varying for each Post ID.
-2. There are duplicate entries for certain Post IDs (imposters, if you will)
+2. There are duplicate entries for certain Post IDs. (imposters, if you will)
 3. While some Post IDs have 20 records of views, some have just 3!
 (Irregularity)
-4. And, the data is invariably small (It has only 48 entries!)
+4. And, the data is invariably small.
+(It has only 48 entries!)

 Overview of the process
 **Data Pre-processing —> Data Visualization &Analysis —> Deriving Insights & Conclusion.**